puzzle/dagger-techlab/content/en/docs/01/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
+The first execution will take a considerable amount of time, as the module depends on several other modules
+which have to be downloaded.\
-Due to Daggers caching mechanism, subsequent calls will be executed much faster!
+For this reason and thanks to Daggers caching mechanism, subsequent calls will be executed much faster!
 {{% /alert %}}

 ### Exploring Modules and Functions

-If you are curious, what other [Functions](https://docs.dagger.io/api/reference/#definition-Function) are available on this [Module](https://docs.dagger.io/api/reference/#definition-Module), you can either have a look at its [source code](https://github.com/shykes/daggerverse/blob/main/hello/main.go)
+If you are curious, what other [Functions](https://docs.dagger.io/api/reference/#definition-Function) are available on this module, you can either have a look at its [source code](https://github.com/puzzle/dagger-techlab/blob/main/mod/main.go)
 or you can explore its functions using:

 ```bash
 dagger functions --mod ./mod
 ```

-In this particular case, there aren't any other functions :( - but what about additional arguments of the `Hello()` function?
+And what about additional arguments of the `Hello()` function?
 Let's find out:

 ```bash